- The Rationale for Hand Hygiene

 The campaign aims to galvanize action at the point of care to demonstrate that hand hygiene is the entrance door for reducing health care-associated infection and patient safety.
 It also aims to demonstrate the world's commitment to this priority area of health care.

 WHO's role includes encouraging engagement and action to maintain this global movement.
 Numbers are a great awareness-raising mechanism, as demonstrated by the growing number of health-care facilities registered for SAVE LIVES: Clean Your Hands but they are not the end point.
 Sustaining the efforts to improve patient safety requires dedicated action and innovation both of which are now more crucial than ever.
 WHO have appreciated receiving communications about country and health-care facility activities.
 Action must continue; use the WHO tools to support your actions.

-- Participate in the Clean Your Hands Day campaign
+- WHO SAVE LIVES: Clean Your Hands

 Why is hand hygiene important?